EAEOMICS/Hybrid-genome-assembly-practice/docs/index.md

 Often, it is prudent to first assess the quality of our read sets.
 For the short reads, we are concerned with base quality, sequence duplication, and presence of adapter sequences.
 For nanopore, we want to know about the length and quality distribution of reads, as these may both be highly variable.

 `FastQC` creates summary reports for short read data.
-We will use this tool twice - once for each Illumina read set.
-We can then use a tool called `MultiQC` to combine these reports for easy viewing.
+If we were on a different situation with multiple samples and therefore, multiple fastqs, we could then use a tool called `MultiQC` to combine these reports for easy viewing.

 For Nanopore data, `NanoPlot` is a great option.
 It creates plots which aim to summarise the length and quality distribution of long read sets.